vagrawal/gsoc-progress/vagrawal/progress.md

 # 25 July

 I was hopeful to get some results today, but still couldn't get the model to train.
 Apart from that, I fixed some parts of the code.

+# 26 July

+As I failed to converge WER to a good place for more than a week, I have started the implementation of attention cutoff, which only allows the decoding layer to look near the mean of previous attention.
+It should ease the convergence of the loss.